-The causes and contributing factors of confusion symptoms can be varied.
-It could be something as simple as a urine infection or more serious like dehydration, or an external factor, like carbon monoxide poisoning.
+The causes of confusion can be varied.
+It could be something as simple as a urine infection or something more serious like dehydration, or even an external factor, like carbon monoxide poisoning.

 If the confusion comes on suddenly, take the person to the nearest hospital or call 999, especially if they are displaying other symptoms, such as their lips going blue, or they can’t move one of their limbs.